dylan7474/cpmEmulator/README.md

 ### CPMI disk headers

 When mounting images that begin with the 16-byte `CPMI` header, the emulator now extracts the encoded sector size, sectors per track, and optional track count automatically.
-The payload immediately following the header is treated as the first sector, so existing raw media remain compatible while curated images can embed geometry metadata for convenience.
+If the header's track-count field sets the high bit, the next four bytes contain the translation-table length followed by one byte per logical sector describing the BIOS skew order (using the familiar 1-based numbering).
+The payload immediately following the header (and optional table) is treated as the first sector, so existing raw media remain compatible while curated images can embed geometry and translation metadata for convenience.

 ### Exercising CP/M system images

 To validate the IX/IY-prefixed instruction paths against real system software, the test suite stores base64-encoded CP/M 2.2 supervisor images sourced from the [z80pack](https://github.com/udo-munk/z80pack) reconstruction.
 The helper script invoked by `make test` decodes the CCP/BDOS bundle (`cpm.bin.base64`) and BIOS stub (`bios.bin.base64`) into temporary binaries, maps them at `0xDC00` and `0xFA00`, disables the host BDOS/BIOS shims, and executes the machine for 500,000 T-states.
 When the emulator completes without reporting unimplemented opcodes, the IX/IY-prefixed execution paths have been exercised against the full CP/M supervisor stack.
 Mount a disk image with `--disk A:path` to extend the experiment to filesystem and console integration as new device emulation features land.

 ## Next steps
-- Add support for the BDOS reader device so paper-tape utilities can ingest host data without bespoke console shims.
+- Expose the reader device through an automated regression so tape-ingest workflows stay covered as BDOS support expands.
-- Persist CP/M attribute updates back into disk directory metadata when host writes succeed so read-only flags remain synchronised across boots.
+- Extend attribute handling to cover the system and archive bits and exercise the changes against common CP/M utilities.
-- Extend CPMI header parsing to capture optional translation tables, eliminating the need for separate `--disk-xlt` overrides.
+- Allow CPMI headers to encode per-drive default DMA addresses so BIOS table initialisation covers more disk profiles automatically.

 Contributions that expand opcode coverage, improve testing, or add CP/M-compatible peripherals are welcome.